surgeventures/surgex/GUIDE.md

 This rule tries to highlight one most obvious candidate for such "block" which is... an actual block.

-Since blocks are indented on the inside, there's no point in padding them there, but the outer parts of the block (the line where `do` appears and the line where `end` appears) often include a key to a reasoning about the whole block and are often the most important parts of the whole parent scope, so it may be benefiting to make that part distinct.
+Since blocks are indented on the inside,
+[there's no point in padding them there](#block-inner-spacing), but the outer parts of the block (the line where `do` appears and the line where `end` appears) often include a key to a reasoning about the whole block and are often the most important parts of the whole parent scope, so it may be beneficial to make that part distinct.

 In case of Elixir it's even more important, since block openings often include non-trivial destructuring, pattern matching, wrapping things in tuples etc.